diffusiondata/gateway-examples/sports-activity-feed-adapter/README.md

 Note: the service type "polling-sports-activity-feed-service" is how the configuration is linked to the code in the `getApplicationDetails` method.

 #### Run the adapter with the polling service added
-After building the project, you can run the sports activity feed Gateway adapter from the root of  Gateway examples project:
+After building the project, you can run the sports activity feed Gateway adapter from the root of the Gateway examples project:

 ```shell
 java -Dgateway.config.file=sports-activity-feed-adapter/src/main/resources/configuration.json -Dgateway.config.use-local-services=true -jar .\sports-activity-feed-adapter\target\sports-activity-feed-adapter-1.0.0-jar-with-dependencies.jar